sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

    does your character want to just stay right where they are?
  * Will your character sacrifice their life for something valuable in the plot?
 If so, what, and why?
- * Have the events of this journey caused your character to abandon a *fundamental* belief or relationship they held at the beginning of the game?
+ * Have the events of this journey caused your character to give up a *fundamental* belief or relationship they held at the beginning of the game?

 Make a note of all the answers.

+Next, ask any players still using the "Lucky" Stamina system if they're ready to switch over to the "Heroic" Stamina system.
+If they say yes, make a note of it.

-If each character answered "stay", "sacrifice", or "abandon" to any of the questions above, give yourself a point in the *Good Bank*.
+If each character answered "stay", "sacrifice", or "abandon" to any of the questions above, or if any player switched from "Lucky" to "Heroic", give yourself a point in the *Good Bank*.

 ## Chapter 6: Take & Pay